open-AIMS/rrap-dg/README.md

 rrapdg dhw generate C:/data_package_location C:/temp --n-sims 50 --rcps "2.6 4.5 6.0 8.5" --proj-year "2025 2100"
 ```

+Note that the output directory is assumed to already exist.

 ### Expected Datapackage Structure

 Datapackages should be named with the following convention: